mantidproject/www.mantidproject.org/index.rst

 Installation
 ============

-You can get started by first visiting the :doc:`installation` page where you will find links and documentation on the various methods of installation.
+You can get started by first visiting the :doc:`installation/index` page where you will find links and documentation on the various methods of installation.

 User Guides